PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-08 15:12:10
+Last updated: 2024-04-08 15:12:54
-Random Quote: Don't go chasing waterfalls.
-Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves
+Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White